This article was updated on April 3, 2022.

-Starting December 6, all international travelers entering the United States need proof of a negative antigen test taken within one day of travel, or proof of recovery from Covid within the past 90 days, regardless of vaccination status.
+Starting December 6, all international travelers entering the United States need proof of a negative antigen test taken within one day of travel or proof of recovery from Covid within the past 90 days, regardless of vaccination status.
 This includes US citizens and applies to all travelers older than two.
 Get more details here.

 Starting December 23, everyone over the age of six must show proof of their Covid status in order to enter Germany; Covid tests must be taken within one day of travel.
 Visitors from high-risk countries, which include the US and the UK, must complete a digital registration form to enter the country.
 Here's more info.

 Face masks must be work in stores, on public transportation, and in crowded outdoor areas.

 All visitors to Italy must fill in a digital Passenger Locator Form (minors can be included on their adult's form) and a self-declaration form attesting their health status and reason for travel.
 American travelers must show proof of vaccination and submit a negative test (PCR or antigen) within 72 hours of arriving in Italy.
 Here's more info.

-The US has Mexico on its Level 3 - Reconsider Travel list.
+The US CDC has Mexico on its Level 3 - Reconsider Travel list.
 But Mexico is open, with no quarantine or testing required.
 Travelers should complete a health declaration form before traveling in case airlines, customs officers, or resorts ask for it.